Dear Children's Clinic Patients,

 We firmly believe that immunizing children and young adults may be the single most important health-promoting intervention we perform as health care providers and that you can perform as parents/caregivers.

-Thank you for your attention in reading the facts on immunizations.
+Thank you for reading this information on immunizations.
 Please feel free to discuss any questions or concerns you may have about immunizations with any one of us.

 Sincerely,